-This is a list of all psychological and quantitative foundations courses.
-For more information, see Psychological and Quantitative Foundations.
+This is a list of courses with the subject code PSQF.
+For more information, see Psychological and Quantitative Foundations (College of Education) in the Catalog.

 Training in Mindfulness-Based Practices; application to personal and professional life.